Snakestongue/Perscript/README.md

 # FRC Programming Practice

-*Note: On 08/06/2026 the website is currently down due to Github having an outage.*

 A web-based programming practice site built with React and Monaco Editor to help students learn and improve FRC (FIRST Robotics Competition) programming skills.

 ## About

 FRC Programming Practice is designed to help beginner and intermediate robotics programmers strengthen their programming fundamentals.

 The platform provides FRC-style (Command Based) Java, C++, and Python programming challenges.
-Students can write, test, and debug code directly in the browser using the Monaco Editor.
+Students can write and test code directly in the browser using the Monaco Editor.

-The goal of this project is to make learning FRC programming more accessible by providing guided practice, debugging support, tutorials, and AI-powered assistance.
+The goal of this project is to make learning FRC programming more accessible by providing guided practice, debugging support, tutorials, and AI-powered assistance to help mentors and students.

 ## Features